 In any trip I have taken, a pleasant surprise always occurs.
 Whether it’s a hidden photography gem down an alley, the Mom and Pop restaurant, or something you trip over because you were not where you were originally supposed to be.
 Fate, kismet, dumb luck – I don’t care what you call it, I’ll take it.

-After two days on airplanes John and I were ready to collapse when we arrived a Lares de Chacras, a wonderful boutique hotel just south of Mendoza.
-As we graced the massive front door that pivots at a unique angle, we then took a quick step back as we realized we were walking across the glass ceiling of their wine cellar.
+After two days on airplanes, John and I were ready to collapse when we arrived a Lares de Chacras, a wonderful boutique hotel just south of Mendoza.
+As we entered through the massive front door that pivots at a unique angle, we took a quick step back as we realized we were walking across the glass ceiling of their wine cellar.
 We both smiled as Franco welcomed us and we knew we made an excellent choice in accommodations.

 The morning arrived and we headed south with the spectacular Andes mountains as a backdrop.
-A recent fresh dusting of snow brought them to life, even though another 90-degree day was predicted in the valley.
-The cold and snow we left in Jackson just made us smile.
+A fresh dusting of snow brought them to life, even though another 90-degree day was predicted in the valley.
+The cold and snow we left behind in Jackson Hole made us smile.

 Our first stop was Catena Zapata.
 A number of years ago I had the honor of meeting Nicholas Catena at a wine dinner and he made me promise if I ever visited Mendoza I would make the winery my first visit.
 I kept my promise and was not disappointed.
 The Catena wines have always been one of my favorites and were my entrée into Malbecs years ago.
-I cannot say enough about the staff at the winery, Tatianna and Mercedes, along with another lovely woman who I cannot remember her name, were exquisite hosts.
+I cannot say enough about the staff at the winery, Tatianna and Mercedes, who were exquisite hosts.
 They were also a godsend when we had some transportation difficulties and they didn’t even blink before jumping in to assist us.

 The winery is designed after a Mayan ruin, paying tribute to the history of the country.
 But this history of Argentine wines has been built squarely on the shoulders of the Catena family.
 It was Nicholas who first planted vines at a high altitude (6000+ meters), and while everyone shook their heads and thought he was crazy, it was he who proved them wrong.
 Today their Adrianna vineyard has generated over 500 Malbec varietals.

-Every element of the winery was beautifully designed, from the brass staircase to the roof from the center of the building, to the 300 barrel wine theater where the best of their wine is aged, to the impressive Catena and European (read – the competition) wine cellars.
-We so wanted to just poke around the European cellar and see what was hiding under the dust covering many of the labels.
+Every element of the winery was beautifully designed, from the brass staircase in the center of the building that ascends to the roof, to the 300 barrel wine theater where the best of their wine is aged, to the impressive Catena and European (read – the competition) wine cellars.
+We so wanted to poke around the European cellar and see what was hiding under the dust covering many of the labels.

 While we only tasted the wines available for export during our tasting – wines I have already tried, we were able to enjoy a wonderful DV Catena Malbec 2010 Malbec while we waited for our ride to arrive.
 Well worth the wait!